 Our chief instructor is Keith Farrell, a professional and internationally-acclaimed instructor.

-We also have several assistant instructors at the club, each of whom has undergone training in how to instructor and communicate effectively.
+We also have several assistant instructors at the club, each of whom has undergone training in how to instruct and communicate effectively.
 Every team member brings important skills and life experiences to the club.

 Making a complaint